 According to information disclosed by the EPI, the number of operators importing timber from Myanmar into Poland has not exceed three entities since the EUTR entered into force.
-In 2015 and 2016, there was one operator placing Myanmar wood on the EU market through Pol-
+In 2015 and 2016, there was one operator placing Myanmar wood on the EU market through Polish entry points.
+In 2017, 2018 and 2019 there were three such entities, and in 2020 and 2021 two entities.
+If the numbers are correct, these entities alone were responsible for Polish im-